Created on

 FortiGate, FortiProxy, FortiClient, FSSO.

 FortiGate supports user authentication.
-Authentication can be used to identify the user, authorize the proper access, and keep track of the users' activity.
+Authentication can be used to identify the user, authorize the proper access, and keep track of the user's activity.

 There are different features and methods available to achieve user authentication and enforce granular access based on user identity and group membership.

-Once a user is authenticated through various means, against local or remote servers, FortiGate caches the user/group information until it times out, the user is disconnected in some way, or the information is forcibly purged.
+Once a user is authenticated through various means against local or remote servers, FortiGate caches the user/group information until it times out, the user is disconnected in some way, or the information is forcibly purged.

 The user/group information may be used to match traffic to appropriate policies and manage granular access to resources.
 User information is also added to logs to make user activity more visible.

-Authentication sees wide-spread use in FortiGate.
 Most commonly, this includes:

-They usually require authentication to ensure only authorized users connect to VPN and access the appropriate internal resources.
+They usually require authentication to ensure only authorized users connect to the VPN and access the appropriate internal resources.

 Further reading: